What cat breed is the best for me?

 Image by Allen Watkin

 The medium to large sized Persian is the most popular breed in the US, probably because if its beautiful long coat and its sweet affectionate nature that makes it a very good lap cat.
 However the Persian typically doesn’t get along with other pets or children.
 Their long beautiful coat requires regular (daily?) grooming so please take this into account.
-Here is an article with the best brushes for Persians.
+Here is an article on the top products to groom them properly.
 This is a low energy, non demanding kitty.

 Image by Tori Behr